mnorin/ba.sh/README.md

 }
 ```

 And this is it.
 This is a basic form of ba.sh code.
+You can literally remember these 2 dozens of lines.

 Although there is so much more happening there.
 Let me explain.